altanlabs/altan-ui/packages/database/README.md

   lastUpdated,

   // Operations
-  refresh,          // Refresh records with options fetchNextPage,    // Load next page of records addRecord,        // Create a new record modifyRecord,     // Update an existing record
+  refresh,          // Refresh records with options.
+Use carefully. fetchNextPage,    // Load next page of records addRecord,        // Create a new record modifyRecord,     // Update an existing record